TheDIGuy/TetraInterp-DCTL/README.md

 My version includes the black and white point controls, an expanded slider range and minor code clarity "improvements".

-The parameters are normalized in the UI params, rather than in the vectorization.
-This means that the UI will show the actual default values for each corner in the UI (for example, `Red-Red` is `1.000`), as opposed to being zeroed out.
-This may not be your preferred behaviour, in which case you can use the Nick's original code.
+The parameters are normalized in the UI params section, rather than in the vectorization.
+This means that the UI will show the actual default values for each corner (for example, `Red-Red` is `1.000`), as opposed to being zeroed out.
+This may not be your preferred behaviour, in which case you can use Nick's original code.

 ## Credits